-The dangers of secret relationships
+The dangers of a secret relationship

 It can jeopardise the future of the relationship

-When you keep your relationship a secret you are preventing true intimacy from developing and therefore running the risk of ruining the relationship before it really has a chance to begin.
+When you keep your relationship a secret you prevent true intimacy from developing, and therefore running the risk of ruining the relationship before it really has a chance to begin.
 Relationships need firm foundations in order to thrive and one of the most important components of this is trust.
 If you are keeping your relationship secret, it shows that you are capable of hiding something from the people closest to you and therefore you may be capable of hiding other things from your partner.

 It can damage relationships with other people when they find out